 Searchable Knowledgebase | ✓ | ✓ |

-In addition to their extensive knowledgebases, NetSuite and QuickBooks offer live support options for their customers in the form of phone and chat.
-Both also have extensive help resources that include free access to community forums, video tutorials, and webinars.
-However, while NetSuite’s customer support is offered 24/7, QuickBooks’ phone support is limited to regular business hours.
+In addition to extensive knowledge bases, NetSuite and QuickBooks offer live support options for their customers via phone and chat.
+Both also have substantial help resources that include free access to community forums, video tutorials, and webinars.
+However, whereas NetSuite’s customer support is offered 24/7, QuickBooks’ phone support is limited to regular business hours.
+Therefore, I called NetSuite the winner of this category.

 Frequently Asked Questions (FAQs)